alex/letsencrypt-aws/README.rst

 able to serve.
 It runs in a loop and every day does the following:

 It gets the certificate for that ELB.
-If the certificate is going to expire soon, it generates a new private key and CSR and sends a request to Lets Encrypt.
-It takes the DNS challenge time and creates a record in Route53 for that challenge.
-This completes the Lets Encrypt challenge and we receive a certificate.
+If the certificate is going to expire soon, it generates a new private key and CSR and sends a request to Let's Encrypt.
+It takes the DNS challenge and creates a record in Route53 for that challenge.
+This completes the Let's Encrypt challenge and we receive a certificate.
 It uploads the new certificate and private key to IAM and updates your ELB to use the certificate.